 In case you still have your Arizona Republic newspaper from today (May 23rd), check out page 4 of the D section.
 If you don’t get or don’t still have the paper, you can see the same thing at this link from AZCentral.com

 Here is a picture of the Killer Garlic Balls from the C & O website.
-Although the picture of mine don’t look as browned, it’s honestly just the poor quality of my photo verses the high quality of their photo, mine are nicely browned too.
+Although the photo of mine don’t look as browned, it’s honestly just the poor quality of my photo versus the high quality of their photo, mine are nicely browned too.

 At the request of Laura, Mary, and Megan, I’ve done my best to duplicate those little gems.
 I think I got pretty close, I’ll let my ladies be the judges… and congratulations, Megan, you’ll knock ‘em out in Austin! xoxo

 Garlic Knots (C & O Killer Garlic Balls Knockoff)

 1/4 cup olive oil

 1 teaspoon Italian seasoning

 Dough: In the bowl of a standing mixer, combine water, olive oil, salt, sugar, and yeast in a large bowl.
 Let stand for 10 minutes to proof the yeast.